Chaffey Dam Famous for its morning glory spillwayView Map

 Visit the Dam

-Chaffey Dam is unique in inland NSW for its distinctive brick-red rock wall made of semi-precious stone and its unusual morning glory spillway, one of only two in Australia.
+Chaffey Dam is unique in inland NSW for its distinctive brick-red rock wall made of semi-precious stone and its unusual morning glory spillway.
 The lake and its foreshores are a popular destination for water sports and fishing enthusiasts, nature lovers, bushwalkers, campers and picnickers.
 The main purpose of the dam is to supply irrigation and stock needs in the Peel River Valley of northern NSW, and to supply water to the city of Tamworth.

 Viewing area above the dam wall

 From the main lookout enjoy views of the lake, rock wall and morning glory spillway tower.